RaunoArike/RaunoArike.github.io/content/entropy.md

 ### What macro-level parameters can we assume to be constant when calculating entropy?

 If the coordinate system is stretching, then intuitively, the volume of the universe should remain constant at all times.
-OK, but what if we froze the universe at some point, defined a coordinate system based on the scale factor measured for that snapshot of the universe, and used this coordinate system at all times throughout the evolution of the universe?
-Would we still be able to perform valid entropy calculations?

-Cosmologists distinguish between proper volume (which expands with the universe) and comoving volume (which factors out the cosmic expansion).
+However, cosmologists distinguish between proper volume (which expands with the universe) and comoving volume (which factors out the cosmic expansion).
 The entropy density per comoving volume provides a meaningful measure that accounts for expansion...

 ### Is the boundary area enclosing the universe growing?